On This Page

 If, before the rhizotomy, a patient was having occupational therapy, speech therapy, or therapy related to emotional or behavioral functioning, recommendations for those therapies usually don’t change as a result of the surgery.
 After returning home, the patient can resume those therapies at the same frequency as before the surgery.

-Most children are ready to return to school when they come home from the hospital after rhizotomy surgery.
-Contact the child’s school to arrange for any necessary accommodations.
+Most patients are ready to return to school when they come home from the hospital after rhizotomy surgery.
+Contact the patient’s school to arrange for any necessary accommodations.
 For example, ask about the accessibility of school facilities if the child needs to use a wheelchair for a while.

-A Gillette psychologist or social worker serves as a liaison between Gillette and a child’s school.
+A Gillette psychologist or social worker serves as a liaison between Gillette and a patient’s school.
 Our therapists and doctors also make recommendations about school accommodations.

 Follow-Up at Gillette

-Whether or not a child has ongoing therapy at Gillette, follow-up visits with Gillette’s team are critical.
+Whether or not a patient has ongoing therapy at Gillette, follow-up visits with Gillette’s team are critical.
 A typical follow-up schedule includes:

 - One month after surgery: A pediatric rehabilitation medicine physician performs an evaluation and updates therapy recommendations.
 The physician and family also discuss a schedule for additional follow-up visits.